roncampbell/NICAR2018/Intro to R.md

           Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 NA's 0.00000 0.06324 0.16310 0.19260 0.30390 0.69640       4

 The summary() function provides the minimum, maximum, mean, median, first and third quartiles plus the number of NA (not available) values.
+Notice also that we use the $-sign to connect data frames and columns.

 You can see that there are big gaps from the first quartile (25th percentile) to the median (50th percentile) to the 3rd quartile (75th percentile).
 We can explore these with the quantile() function.